RefreshinglyUnconcerned/practice-webpage/README.md

-# trying to recreate some websites to practice HTML and CSS
+Trying to recreate websites to practice HTML and CSS!